 Get Ahead in High School

-Running Start is a program available through many of the community colleges in the state of Washington.
+Running Start is a program available through many community colleges in Washington.
 According to the Tacoma Community College website, this program allows high school juniors and seniors to get a head start on college credits by taking college-level courses while they are still in high school.
-The program offers a wide range of benefits, including the ability to save on college tuition and choose from a broader course selection.
+The program offers many benefits, including saving on college tuition and choosing from a broader course selection.
 Other states offer similar programs to aspiring college students.

-It is important to note that these dual-credit programs are not without their share of requirements as well.
-Students are typically expected to maintain a high GPA in their high school courses to even qualify for the program.
+It is important to note that these dual-credit programs are not without their share of requirements.
+Students are typically expected to maintain a high GPA in their high school courses to qualify for the program.
 In addition, they will be required to achieve a prescribed GPA in their college coursework as well.
 College classes may also be offered on weekends and during school holidays, leaving dual-enrollment students little free time.

 Finish High School

-.
+Many community colleges also offer GED programs for those unable to make it to high school graduation the first time around.
 Programs include both the coursework and the testing opportunity.
-Tests are typically schedules according to subject, with mathematics, writing, reading, social studies and science offered at different sessions.
+Tests are typically scheduled according to the subject, with mathematics, writing, reading, social studies, and science offered at different sessions.

 Earn a Certificate